jax.sharding module#

 Returns the shape of the data on each device.

-The shard shape returned by this function is calculated from the global shape (it takes as an input) and the properties of the sharding.
+The shard shape returned by this function is calculated from global_shape and the properties of the sharding.

 Parameters: